openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 (the provisioning phase must be completed, first)

-To instruct openshift-ansible to actually use the volume, you must first configure it with the OpenStack credentials by putting the following to `OSEv3.yml`:
+To instruct OpenShift to actually use the volume, you must first configure it with the OpenStack credentials by putting the following to `OSEv3.yml`:

     ## Openstack credentials
     #openshift_cloudprovider_kind=openstack